Fuqiang-Alvin/Cel_dup_scripts/data/Readme.md

-This folder contains the supplementary data for the paper including the intermiate files used in analysis.
+This folder contains the data for generating the results in the manuscript.